 Also known as the coordination ball and it is one of the simplest and useful devices in the cockpit of an aircraft.
 It shows the direction of the g-forces in a turn.
 This ball is not powered (gravity forces only) and you will find it in the turn coordinator / indicator.
 With an EFIS type cockpit it is displayed electronically on one of the screens.

 Construction wise the ball sits in a pendulum bob filled with fluid and this dampens out erratic movement due to turbulence.
 During flight training the instructor will point it out regularly until the student is able to use the rudder properly.
-The basic rule is: step on the ball to keep it centered!
+The basic rule is to 'step on the ball' to keep it centered!

 Naturally this instrument is not gyro based but as it is usually included in a turn indicator/ coordinator, and part of correctly flying an aircraft, we felt the need to include it here.